 Also on this blog, you will read other areas of interest that keep me going.
 Even though the posts are predominantly related to Motherhood, I have a few Personal Essays, in addition to Recipes that I develop myself, and Reviews of products that I have personally used or experienced, among others.
 You can also catch my posts related to my Pregnancy and Postpartum days.

-In addition to being a former journalist, professor, a current SAHM and blogger, I am also a published (academic) author, and founder and editor-in-chief of a multicultural parenting magazine, the Parent Voice, (to be launched in August).
+In addition to being a former journalist, professor, a current SAHM and blogger, I am also a published (academic) author, and founder and editor-in-chief of a multicultural parenting magazine, the Parent Voice, (launched in August).

 I am available for freelance writing work of the non-academic creative kind (or the academic kind with the right research project too).
 I can be reached at: contactsuchitra at gmail dot com.
 Don’t miss the Work with Me page for more information.